sterin/vscode-xcodebuild-tools/README.md

 * Debug directly from vscode - easily define debug configuration.
 * Status bar items that make it easy to build, debug, switch build and debug configurations.

-## Example
+## macOS Example

-The subdirectory `example/helloworld` contains a working example.
+The subdirectory `examples/helloworld` contains a working example.
 Open VScode there.

 Alternatively, in a new directory: